Community groups use events to sell food as a means of fundraising.

 Class 4 is food which poses low risk to public health.

-will need to use Streatrader to notify Council that
+will need to use FoodTrader to notify us that

 you are selling this type of food.

-is no need to notify Council if you are conducting a simple sausage sizzle at
+is no need to notify us if you are conducting a simple sausage sizzle at

 one of the Bunnings sites within the City of Greater Geelong.

-notifies us the groups attending their BBQs and
+notifies us of the groups attending their BBQs and

 nothing further is required by the community groups.